BenMorel/XMLStreamer/README.md

 ## Error handling

-If an error occurs at any point (error opening or reading the file, malformed document), an exception is thrown.
+If an error occurs at any point (error opening or reading the file, malformed document), an `XMLStreamerException` is thrown.

 Note that the streaming may have already been started when the exception is thrown, so your callback function may have already been called with a number of nodes.